Last Updated: 8/17/23 | August 17th, 2023

 Gaudi died tragically in 1926 after being hit by a streetcar on his way to church.
 He was knocked unconscious and, because he didn’t have any identification on him, people assumed he was a beggar and just left him there (nuts, huh?).
 He was eventually taken to a hospital but, by the time people realized who he was, it was too late.
 He died of his injuries shortly thereafter.

 No visit to Barcelona is complete without taking a tour of his work.
 It will give you insight into the history and growth of the city and just help you understand just how important this man is to Barcelona.
 Barcelona is simply not Barcelona without Gaudi.

 La Sagrada Familia

 The most famous of Gaudí’s work….and the one that seems to never be finished.
 The church has been under construction for over 100 years (the groundbreaking was in 1882 and is supposed to be done in 2030!).
 Gaudí was a devout Catholic and spent the last 10 years of his life working on this project.
 The church blends influences of man, nature, and religion in its detailed architecture.
 The audio guide is worth purchasing as it covers the history of the church in great detail.
 Try to visit mid-morning to late afternoon so you can witness the sunlight cascade throughout all the stained glass.

 Carrer de Mallorca, +34 932-080-414, sagradafamilia.org.
-The church is open daily from 9am-8pm in the summer, 9am-7pm in the spring/autumn, and 8am-6pm in the winter.
-Admission is 15 EUR, 22 EUR for a ticket and audio guide, 24 EUR for a guided tour, and 29 EUR for a self-guided tour with an audio guide and access to the tower.
+The church is open daily from 9am-8pm in the summer, 9am-7pm in the spring/autumn, and 9am-6pm in the winter.
+Admission is 26 EUR with an audio guide, 30 EUR for a guided tour, and 36 EUR for a self-guided tour with an audio guide and access to the tower.